Eastmain

-Eastmain is accessible by air (Eastmain River Airport) and by car over a gravel road linking it to the James Bay Road.
+Eastmain is accessible by air (Eastmain River Airport) and by car over a gravel road linking it to the James Bay Road, which takes around 1 hour.

 The Eastmain community was greatly affected by the James Bay Project, which in 1980 diverted 90% of the Eastmain River to the La Grande River.

 History

 Like the other coastal villages on Hudson and James Bay, Eastmain was settled around a Hudson's Bay Company trading post, which was originally called East Main House.
 Some Cree settled there for ease in trading.